CrayLabs/SmartSim/doc/sr_fortran_walkthrough.rst

     type(client_type) :: client

     call client%initialize(.false.) !
-Change .true. to false if using a clustered database end program example
+Change .false. to true if using a clustered database end program example

 **Putting a Fortran array into the database**